johnpdevlin/order-store-ui/README.md

 # Order Store UI

-Order Store UI is a web application that allows users to view and manage orders in a store.
-The application is built using React, and communicates with a backend json file which provides dummy data.
+Order Store UI is a very simple web application that allows users to view and manage orders in a store.
+The application is built using React, Next.js and Bootstrap and communicates with a backend json file which provides dummy data.

 ## Getting Started